 A person that uses Bitcoin.
 Transacting, verifying, saving and mining are all uses of Bitcoin.

-A block contains -> transactions.
+A block contains transactions.
 Each block references its predecessor, forming a long chain back to the Genesis Block.
-The first transaction in a block currently creates 12.5 Bitcoin from nowhere—the block reward.
+The first transaction in a block currently creates 6.25 Bitcoin from nowhere—the block subsidy.
 A block is found, on average, every ten minutes by a miner.
 The block is then propagated around the network and accepted by the nodes as long as it conforms to the consensus rules.

+Also called the block reward.
 For each block that a miner finds, they are allowed to ‘create’ Bitcoin out of nowhere.
 How many Bitcoin they are allowed to create is defined by Bitcoin’s consensus rules.
-The Bitcoin they are allowed to create is called the block reward.
+The Bitcoin they are allowed to create is called the block subsidy.

 Blocks always reference the previous block, which creates a chain of data.
-This chain is called the blockchain.
+This chain is called the blockchain or ledger.

 The allowed size of a block in the Bitcoin blockchain.
 Since 2010, the limit is 1MB.
-The SegWit softfork allows signature data storage outside of a block, making the effective maximum blocksize almost double or even quadruple 1MB.
+The SegWit softfork allows signature data storage outside of a block, making the block size measurement obsolete.
+Instead, block weight is used.
+The effective maximum block size is now almost double or even quadruple of 1MB.